-About Credit Counseling Organizations
+About Counseling Organizations

-Credit counseling organizations typically have a wealth of information about money and debt.
+These organizations typically have a wealth of information about money and debt.
 Information should be available free of charge and the organization should provide a document, brochure or link to a description of the range of services offered.

-Credit counseling was created by the credit/lending industry in the 1960s to help consumers find a way to pay their debts rather than avoid them by filing for bankruptcy.
-Most of the agencies providing the service were part of the National Foundation for Credit Counseling, a consortium of non-profits that primarily provided financial advice via face-to-face meetings in several hundred offices scattered around the United States.
+The credit/lending industry created credit counseling in the 1960s to help consumers find a way to pay their debts rather than avoid them by filing for bankruptcy.
+Most of the agencies providing the service were part of the NFCC, a consortium of non-profits that primarily provided financial advice via face-to-face meetings in several hundred offices scattered around the United States.

-The nature of the business of credit counseling has changed in the 1990s.
+The nature of the business has changed in the 1990s.
 Credit card debt was on the rise and many new organizations entered the business.
 Rather than being the community-based face-to-face groups that had dominated the space, the majority of new companies were national organizations that relied on the internet and telephone communications to deal with clients.
 For-profit firms became increasingly common.

-Funding of Credit Counseling Non-profits
+Funding of Non-profits

-Non-profit credit counseling organizations typically derive their funding from fees paid by clients, grants from the credit/lending industry and a percentage of the payments made by debtors - known as "fair share" payments.
+Non-profit organizations typically derive their funding from fees paid by clients, grants from the credit/lending industry and a percentage of the payments made by debtors - known as "fair share" payments.
 Up to 15 percent of what is collected can be returned to the agency.
-Under Internal Revenue Service guidelines, a non-profit credit counseling agency may only collect up to 50 percent of its revenue from those payments.
+Under Internal Revenue Service guidelines, a non-profit agency may only collect up to 50 percent of its revenue from those payments.

-To find a local credit counselor that you would like to meet with in person, start by making a list of agencies in your area.
-Lists of member agencies are available from both the National Foundation for Credit Counseling or the Association of Independent Consumer Credit Counseling Agencies.
+To find a local agency that you would like to meet with in person, start by making a list of all the ones in your area.
+Lists of member agencies are available from both the NFCC or the AICCCA.
 Once you have a list together, you can contact either your state attorney general or local consumer protection office to find out whether there have been many complaints filed.
-In addition, because of the requirement that applicants for Chapter 13 bankruptcy must receive credit counseling, the United States Trustee Program maintains its own list of credit counseling agencies.
+In addition, because of the requirement that applicants for Chapter 13 bankruptcy must receive counseling, the United States Trustee Program maintains its own list of agencies.

-Picking a Credit Counselor
+Picking a Counselor

 It's important to know who you are dealing with as well as the terms of whatever agreement you will have with the organization.
 This includes getting in writing how much the fees will be, whether the agency is licensed to work in your state, what training the counselors have and whether employees are paid a salary or earn more depending on what services the clients receive.
 If they receive bonuses for signing up clients for various programs, that would be a red flag.